-Klobuchar: Not aware of questionable evidence in teen’s case
+Klobuchar’s claims about black teen’s case draw criticism

 — Officers did not pull a convenience store surveillance tape that Burrell said would have cleared him.

+The Hennepin County Attorney’s Office declined Monday to comment on the accusations.

+Even if Klobuchar was not familiar with every detail of the case, “what can she say about tolerating prosecutors who routinely described black and inner city as morally inferior to white and suburban?” asked Michael Friedman, executive director of the Legal Rights Center in Minneapolis.

-Klobuchar told Fox News she was not involved with the second trial in 2008 — which relied heavily on jailhouse informants, some of whom have since recanted.
+Klobuchar told Fox she was not involved with the second trial in 2008, which relied heavily on jailhouse informants, some of whom have since recanted.
 However, her office was working hand-in-hand with police in the leadup to the second trial, the AP found.
 Klobuchar also told Wallace she worked with the Innocence Project, which reviews past cases.

 The case against Burrell renews focus on law enforcement and policy in the 1990s and 2000s, when black and Hispanic communities were decimated by the war on drugs and the now-discredited “super-predator” theory.